Marsh Farm: The Purley Centre

 The Purley Centre was a council-owned shopping centre that contained the Marsh Farm Library and local business, such as supermarkets, a pub named The Purley Tavern and restaurants, and a multi-storey block of flats adjacent.
 It was the host of a marketplace that took place on Thursdays and Saturdays; it was opposite Marsh Farm Futures House, a former factory-turned local community centre.

 Transport

 Marsh Farm is well connected by bus with regular services to Luton Town Centre.
 The estate benefits from the M1 as well as connections to the A6.
 Luton Airport is within 7 miles.

 Leagrave railway station is a 20-minute walk from Marsh Farm and there are frequent trains to Luton, St Albans, Bedford, London, Brighton and Sevenoaks.
-Arriva run their 24, 25 and 27 services through the estate, whilst Centrebus provide connections with their faster 'top10' service to the Town Centre.
+Arriva run their 4, 4A and 27 services through the estate, whilst Centrebus provide connections with their bus route'10' service to the Town Centre.